 We promote learning on issues such as youth and gender, bringing together staff from different countries through remote learning spaces, like WhatsApp, to think through questions and share experiences.
 We also enable staff to participate in each other’s activities and review processes by supporting exchange visits between programmes.

-We also have a lot to learn from others – our partners and networks around the world have a wide range of insight and experience that can benefit our work both individually and collaboratively.
+We have a lot to learn from others – our partners and networks around the world have a wide range of experiences that can benefit our work both individually and collaboratively.
 Acknowledging that we can learn from one another, and facilitating that two-way learning, is an important step in ensuring we continue to work towards promoting more equitable partnerships.

 Our approach is participatory and inclusive.
-We train partners and communities as part of joint programmes to monitor behaviour and relationship changes in their environments, and identify their own indicators of success.
+We train partners and communities to monitor changes in behaviour and relationships in their areas of work, and to come up with their own ideas for how to measure success.

 Learn more about our approach to monitoring, evaluation and learning by listening to a podcast with Madeline Church, Saferworld's Head of Strategy and Development.